Ulcerative colitis

 Prevalence of UC

-UC can be diagnosed at any age, but it is most often diagnosed in people aged from 15 to 25 years old.2 Men and women are equally affected by the condition.2
+UC can be diagnosed at any age, but it is most often diagnosed in people aged from 15 to 30 years old, or above 60 years old.2 Men and women are equally affected by the condition before the age of 45, however, above the age of 45, males show an increased risk of incidence of UC than females.3

 Signs and symptoms of UC

-When the disease is active, symptoms may include:*1–4
+When the disease is active, symptoms may include:*1

-In rare cases, UC can cause other complications such as toxic megacolon (severe inflammation) and perforations, or ruptures, of the bowel.1,5 UC is associated with an increased risk of bowel (colorectal) cancer, with people with UC almost 2.5 times more likely to develop it than those without UC.6
+In rare cases, UC can cause other complications such as toxic megacolon (severe inflammation) and perforations, or ruptures, of the bowel.1 UC is associated with an increased risk of bowel (colorectal) cancer,1 with people with UC almost 2.5 times more likely to develop it than those without UC.5

-Living with UC can profoundly affect quality of life, particularly during flares and relapses, with almost half of people with UC saying that their mental health is affected.1,7,8
+Living with UC can profoundly affect quality of life, particularly during flares and relapses.
+No matter the severity of symptoms, patients living with UC can experience varying impacts on their quality of life, mental, social and physical wellbeing.6,7

 Treatment options for UC

-There are treatment options for UC that can help manage flares and keep patients in remission such as:1,2
+There are treatment options for UC that can help manage flares and keep patients in remission such as:1

 Surgery